 Intellectual Property

-As a buyer, you have to understand that it is often an intellectual property that sets you apart from your competition, not physical property.
+As a buyer, you must understand that it is often intellectual property that sets you apart from your competition, not physical property.
 If some of it is not included in the business sale, that could spell trouble.
-This is often why it is a good idea to make sure the outgoing owner will not be just starting a new business that competes with yours.
+This is often why it is a good idea to ensure that the outgoing owner will not be starting a new business that competes with yours.

 Employees and Employee Benefits

 This is an area that can be challenging when buying a business.
 The reason?
-Sometimes the business owner does not want to let employees or even family members know when they are selling a business for fear they will leave, and the business might be disrupted.
+Sometimes, the business owner does not want to inform employees or even family members when they are selling a business, fearing that they will leave and disrupt the business.

 But a buyer does need to know some things, especially about key employees.
 You must negotiate and determine what that looks like early on.
 If many employees leave as a result of the business sale, the resulting issues can be difficult or impossible to recover from.